-Unfortunately, during the voyage, something even more calamitous happened: Several passengers contracted small pox.
+Unfortunately, something even more disastrous happened during the voyage: Several passengers contracted smallpox.
 Kock reported in his deposition that he did his best to quarantine the sick on the boat.
 Then, once everyone reached Haiti, he instructed carpenters to go to a remote part of the island and build a hospital for the sick, 20 to 25 in number, he estimated.
 He had his friend Dr. Muller treat the patients.

 Even so, his partners continued to stall.
-Kock’s agreement with his workers was to pay them 16 cents a day including board, in addition to 10% of yearly profits, based on how much work they did.
-The catch was that he planned to pay them in his own currency, which could only be used in his stores on the island.
-The currency was printed in New York by Tuckerman and Forbes.
+Kock agreed with his workers to pay them 16 cents a day, including board, in addition to 10% of yearly profits, based on how much work they did.
+The catch was that he planned to pay them in his currency, which could only be used in his stores on the island.
+The money was printed in New York by Tuckerman and Forbes.

-Kock wrote that on June 2nd or 3rd he wrote a letter to Tuckerman with a corrected list of his colonists and a certificate from the United States consul at Aux Cayes that he had properly founded the colony and that the colonists were happy and contented.
-He asked for a copy of his paper acknowledging his one-quarter interest and “I again denounced their breach of promise and contract.”
+Kock wrote that on June 2nd or 3rd, he wrote a letter to Tuckerman with a corrected list of his colonists and a certificate from the United States consul at Aux Cayes that he had adequately founded the colony and that the colonists were happy and contented.
+He asked for a copy of his paper acknowledging his one-quarter interest, and “I again denounced their breach of promise and contract.”
 Unfortunately, he didn’t keep a copy of the letter.

 The Big Three ultimately agreed to send some additional provisions.
-But they refused to send the sawmill until Skinner could report on the viability of the project.
-Even after Skinner proceeded to the island and produced a favorable report, the partners continued to hesitate to invest additional funds, no doubt waiting to collect the “per head” fee from the U.S. government.
+But they refused to send the sawmill until Skinner could report on the project’s viability.
+Even after Skinner proceeded to the island and produced a favorable report, the partners hesitated to invest additional funds, no doubt waiting to collect the “per head” fee from the U.S. government.